Matti Schmid betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Matti Schmid of Germany plays his shot from the 10th tee during the second round of the Butterfield Bermuda Championship 2025 at Port Royal Golf Course on November 14, 2025 in Southampton, Bermuda.
+(Kenneth Richmond/Getty Images)

-Matti Schmid returns to the Sony Open in Hawaii after missing the cut in his last appearance at this tournament in 2025.
+Matti Schmid has missed the cut in his last three appearances at the Sony Open in Hawaii.
 He'll tee off at Waialae Country Club Jan.
-15-18 with hopes of making his first cut at this event.
+15-18 with his sights set on making his first weekend at this event.

 Schmid's recent history at the Sony Open in Hawaii